Telephone: 01342 347277

 Bifocal Lenses have clear glass in the top portion with the corrective lens in the bottom portion, these are usually for people who wear reading glasses (longsighted) and need to be able to read gauges, diving computers and camera buttons etc underwater.

 If your exact prescription is not shown don’t worry as a ¼ di opter makes very little difference to your general vision.
-Most people round up to the next available lens as their vision is generally going get worse.
+Most people round in the direction on their "Medium Distance" prescription (or the ADD value) as it is unusual to need the full viewing distance underwater.
+Others choose to round up to the next available lens as their vision is generally going get worse.

 Each of the masks below are listed with their complete lens choice, just check which mask covers your lens selection.
 All our masks are first class quality with crystal silicone seals and are suitable for scuba diving or snorkeling.

 What if my prescription is not available?